 "Any person, entity, association, city, town, village, county or political subdivision that purchases, receives or holds any real estate used for the burial of dead human bodies, excluding a family burial ground, shall notify the office of the endowed care cemeteries of the name, location and address of such real estate ..."Section 214.283.2 (2) provides:

 "Any person, family, group, association, society or county surveyor may submit to the division, on forms provided by the division, the names and locations of any cemetery located in this state for inclusion in the registry.
-No fee shall be charged for such submissions."The above referenced "office of endowed care cemeteries" (lower case) is an actual, existing, official department title "Office of Endowed Care Cemeteries" (upper case) under the Missouri Division of Professional Regulation The office publishes online a current list (PDF) of "Exempt Cemeteries" which are those specifically exempted from regulation by statute (214.270(4)); i.e.
+No fee shall be charged for such submissions."The above referenced "office of endowed care cemeteries" (lower case) is an actual, existing, official department title "Office of Endowed Care Cemeteries" (upper case) under the Missouri Division of Professional Registration The office publishes online a current list (PDF) (very long, 31 pages and counting) of "Exempt Cemeteries" which are those specifically exempted from regulation by statute (214.270(4)); i.e.

 (4) "Cemetery", property restricted in use for the interment of the human dead by formal dedication or reservation by deed but shall not include any of the foregoing held or operated by the state or federal government or any political subdivision thereof, any incorporated city or town, any county or any religious organization, cemetery association or fraternal society holding the same for sale solely to members and their immediate families;(However, use of the word "cemetery" in other parts of the statutes states directly or indirectly that it applies to all cemeteries, except, possibly, family or private cemeteries.)
 Presumably, there is another list, not on the internet, of non-exempt cemeteries, which may be a master list including all.
 The website does not make this clear, nor is any description of the exempt list provided.
 The extent of inclusion and status of smaller abandoned, rural and family cemeteries is not stated.